 Further options for financing, designing, and implementing urban policies are considered in the online policy toolkits, policy briefs, and policy papers below, while video case studies also highlight reforms implemented in Kampala to successfully transform revenue administration and governance in the city.

-Click the black buttons below to access our online policy toolkits.
+Click the black buttons below to access our online policy toolkits and other highlighted content.

 - Policy briefs & papers